Anini: Elevation

 The small settlement of Anini is located at an elevation of 1615 m above sea level.
 On the Aninese Plateau, the average elevation is 1,800 meters, but the average elevation of the town is 2,068 meters.
 According to Google Maps' terrain feature, Anini is around 1,600–1,800 meters above sea level and up north of Anini, the elevation can go up to 3,800 meters above sea level.
 According to the official website of the Dibang Valley District, Anini's altitude is at 1,968 meters above sea level.

 Earthquakes

-Anini is located on the Eurasian Plate, about 420 miles north of the junction of the Indian and the Eurasian Plates, which makes Anini earthquake-prone.
+Anini is located on the Eurasian Plate, about 420 miles north of the junction of the Indian Plate and the Eurasian Plate, which makes Anini earthquake-prone.
 The 1950 Assam–Tibet earthquake badly affected both the Dibang and Lower Dibang Valleys.
 70% of the residents of the area died in this earthquake.
 On 2 June 2005 at 01:36 AM IST, a 5.7 magnitude earthquake hit the Upper Dibang Valley district.
 Although there were not any casualties reported, landslides blocked communication between Anini and other villages in the district.
 The seismic upheaval was felt all around Arunachal Pradesh and in some areas of Tibet.